testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 7.
 Install the DB schema using the same technique like production

-🏷&nbsp; **Tags:** `#basic`
+🏷&nbsp; **Tags:**

+:white_check_mark:  **Do:** Use the same mechanism and code that installs the DB tables in production.

-:white_check_mark:  **Do:** When using the same migration files like production, another layer of bugs are covered.
+When using the same migration files like production, another layer of bugs are covered.
 Should you mistakenly re-ceate an existing table or rename a non-existing column - This mistake will get caught during code long before deployment.

+When, npm command

 <br/>